 We started a project called “SOC-ng the next generation”, aiming to contribute to the solution by limiting the core problem of human presence and their quality in the SOC.

-The SOC stands for the Security and Operations Center, the core of all large ICT environment security.
-It is the central point where all logs and events are collected, evaluated and where action is taken.
+SOC is an abbreviation for Security Operations Center, which is a central element in terms of security of the entire ICT environment.
+It is the central point where all logs and events are collected and evaluated and through which appropriate measures are taken.

 These logs and events received in the SOC are to be analysed by security experts.
 Currently, however, there is a lack of qualified security experts that can analyse and keep an eye on the behaviour of the client’s environment.